-The company continues to closely follow the Corporate Governance Code issued by the Ministry of Industry, Commerce & Tourism, as well as the requirements within the CBB Rule Book and other corporate best practices in conducting its day-to-day operations.
-As customary, the Annual Report for the year shall include the Board's Corporate Governance Report, for your reference.
+The Company continues to closely follow the Corporate Governance Code issued by the Ministry of Industry and Commerce, as well as the requirements within the CBB Rule Book and other corporate best practices in conducting its day-to-day operations.
+The Board's Corporate Governance Report shall be included in the Annual Report for the year, as is customary.